gomorpheus/morpheus-docs/getting_started/maintenance/upgrading.rst

   .. important:: BACKUP YOUR DATABASE before the upgrade.
 You can use the appliance backup job in Morpheus, but make sure you download it before you do the upgrade.

-* RabbitMQ will be upgraded from 3.4.x to 3.7.x.
+* RabbitMQ will be upgraded to v3.7 on Appliances with RabbitMQ running on the app node (Single Node or "all-in-one" Appliances).
 On 3-Node configurations, the RabbitMQ queues and configuration will be dropped and the cluster will need to be configured and established again.
 * Elasticsearch will be upgraded from 5.x to 7.x.
 Refer to `Elasticsearch Upgrade Documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_ for upgrading external ES Clusters.
 * Stop all morpheus services, not just the morpheus-ui, before the upgrade.
 Although the upgrade process will also stop the services, take this step to ensure they are stopped.
 * Warnings about missing files during the removal phase are expected and can be ignored.